 - a.
 One regular faculty member elected from each college and Library elected by the faculty accorded voting rights in each college and Library shall serve staggered two-year terms and are limited to two consecutive terms; - b.
-One undergraduate student nominated by the Undergraduate Student Senate President and appointed by the Dean of Undergraduate Studies serve a renewable one-year term;
+One undergraduate student nominated by the Undergraduate Student Senate President and appointed by the Dean of Undergraduate Studies serve a renewable one-year term; - c.

-- c.
 One graduate student nominated by the President of the Graduate Student Government and appointed by the Dean of the Graduate School serves a renewable one-year term; - d.
 One faculty or staff representative appointed by the Dean of Undergraduate Studies serves a renewable one-year term; - e.
 A faculty or staff representative appointed by the Dean of the Graduate School serves a renewable one-year term; - f.
 A staff representative appointed by the Assistant Vice President for Enrollment Management serves a renewable one-year term. - g.
-Non-voting members - i.
-The Director of Clemson Abroad; - ii.
-The Director of the Office of International Services; - iii.
-One staff member appointed by the Dean of Students. - h.
+Non-voting members shall be appointed by the Associate Provost for Global Engagment for renewable one-year terms. - h.
 The Associate Provost for Global Engagement, who shall serve as a non-voting chair.